Results Of At-Home Genetic Tests For Health Can Be Hard To Interpret

 "I guess I do feel really relieved.
 It does make me feel better," she said, her voice cracking.
 "I guess I just feel my chances are better now, you know?"

-But critics worry the testing is misleading — and relying on it could be dangerous.
-It only tests for three mutations in two genes known as BRCA1 and BRCA2 that can increase the risk for breast and ovarian cancer.
-Women could still have one of the thousands of other mutations that increase the risk, or be at risk for other, non-genetic reasons.
+Critics worry the testing is misleading — and relying on it could be dangerous.
+It tests for only three mutations in two genes known as BRCA1 and BRCA2 that can increase the risk for breast and ovarian cancer.
+Women could still have one of the thousands of other mutations that increase the risk, or be at risk for other, nongenetic reasons.

-So the concern is that if a woman's 23andMe test shows she's free of the risky mutations, she may think she's in the clear and not do things she should do, such as get regular mammograms or undergo more thorough genetic testing.
+The concern is that if a woman's 23andMe test shows she's free of the risky mutations, she may think she's in the clear and not do things she should do, such as get regular mammograms or undergo more thorough genetic testing.

 "To be very blunt, I worry that women who undertake testing from 23andMe could believe that they do not carry a mutation when in fact they do, and as a consequence could die of breast or ovarian cancer," says Mary-Claire King, a University of Washington geneticist who helped identify the breast cancer genes.
 "I do not want to see that happen."

-The company argues that it makes the test's limitations very clear, and encourages women to talk to their doctor about the results and possibly seeking more extensive genetic testing.
+The company argues that it makes the test's limitations very clear and encourages women to talk to their doctor about the results and possibly seek more extensive genetic testing.

 For women who discover they have one of the risky gene variants, the information could be crucial, according to Stacey Detweiller, a medical affairs associate and genetic counselor at 23andMe.